amit1rrr/nurtch-docs/nurtch-platform/index.rst

 Run SQL queries in Notebook
 ------------------------------------
 It's super easy to connect to any sql database and run queries against it from the Notebook.
 There's a |SQL magic| that helps you do it.
-See the example below.
+See example below.

 .. image:: ../images/run_sql_query.png
    :scale: 35 %